Tecsisa/foulkon/README.md

 ## Limitations

 Since validation is different in each identity provider, Foulkon needs __ID Token__ instead of __Access Token__ in order to check user permissions in Authorization header with type bearer.
-E.g.
+E.g.:

 ```
 GET /example/resource HTTP/1.1